 Terk Lewis Waters, Complexions Contemporary Ballet Artist in Residence, joined Complexions in 2010, performing works by Dwight Rhoden, Desmond Richardson, Jae Man William Forsyth and Marcelo Gomes.
 Terk has taught at The Joffrey Ballet School, Marymount Manhattan University, Western Michigan University, Broadway Dance Center, Alvin Ailey Extension Program, American College Dance Festival, NYCDA, The Pulse, and Complexions intensives.
 After training with the City Ballet of San Diego and River North Chicago, Terk received his BFA in Dance from Western Michigan University where he performed in works by Ron De Jesus, Frank Chavez and Antony Tudor.
 "I believe greatness resides in Terk Waters.
 He is not just a really good dancer but a dancer rare for his generation." - Darrell Wood, Critic, NYC Dance Stuff

 Select your session(s) and level by clicking on the applicable Register link (in the left column).
 When you click Register, if you are not already set up in the online system, you will be required to do so by following the form displayed to you.

-“I couldn’t image a stronger group of faculty for young, up-and-coming dancers than the team coming to DANJ's Ballet Bootcamp…. these are the types of educators that helped me achieve my dreams!!” — Brandon Cournay, KEIGWIN + CO.
+“I can’t imagine a stronger group of faculty for up-and-coming dancers than the DANJ's Ballet Bootcamp teaching staff.
+These are the types of educators that helped me achieve my dreams!!” — Brandon Cournay, KEIGWIN + CO.

 As a regular guest faculty and choreographer at DANJ, I am so excited for all the dancers who will be attending Ballet Bootcamp and learning from this amazing faculty.... it's going to be awesome!!!!!” — Ashely Lindsey